-- Encourage your student to speak to their academic advisor or stop by the Dean's office to talk to someone if they have concerns about any issues.
+- Encourage your student to speak to their academic adviser or stop by the Dean's Office to talk to someone if they have concerns about any issues.

 Please know that unless there is an online FERPA waiver which specifies your name, we cannot discuss any academic or personal information about your student with you.
 If there is no waiver, we recommend three things: